Post Installation¶ Ask a question

 For users who wish to use Renode on a unsupported platform, they can on their own risk visit mono project website and follow the instructions.

-Writting models for Renode
+Writting models for Renode¶ Ask a question

 Users, wishing to write Renode models can use Mono Develop IDE as their C# editor.
 Renode is made as a Mono Develop project, therefore it should be able to open Renode’s sources without any extra manual steps.